-Parliamentary system - Wikipedia A parliamentary system, or parliamentary democracy, is a form of government where the head of government (chief executive) derives their democratic legitimacy from their ability to command the support ("confidence") of a majority of the legislature, to which they are held accountable
+Parliamentary system - Wikipedia A parliamentary system is a form of government based on the fusion of powers In this system the head of government (chief executive) derives their democratic legitimacy from their ability to command the support ("confidence") of a majority of the parliament, to which they are held accountable

 Home - National Association of Parliamentarians Parliamentary education training, plus resources available only from NAP Membership has its benefits, including connections to parliamentarians in North America and around the world Where and who to turn to for professional registered parliamentarians Great Meetings Don’t Just Happen…